xuyifangreeneyes/ditto/database/snowflake/snowflake-note.md

 这部分还挺有意思的，我摘抄了一些：

 > When Snowflake was founded in 2012, the database world was fully focused on SQL on Hadoop, with over a dozen systems appearing within a short time span.
-At that time, the decision to work in a completely different direction, to build a “classic” data warehouse system for the cloud, seemed a contrarian and risky move.
+At that time, the decision to work in a completely different direction, to build a "classic" data warehouse system for the cloud, seemed a contrarian and risky move.

-> we did make avoidable mistakes along the way, including overly simplistic early implementations of some relational operators, not incorporating all datatypes early on in the engine, not early-enough focus on resource management, postponing work on comprehensive date and time functionality etc.
+> We did make avoidable mistakes along the way, including overly simplistic early implementations of some relational operators, not incorporating all datatypes early on in the engine, not early-enough focus on resource management, postponing work on comprehensive date and time functionality etc.

 > Our continuous focus on avoiding tuning knobs raised a series of engineering challenges, ultimately bringing about many exciting technical solutions.
 Snowflake has only one tuning parameter: how much performance the user wants (and is willing to pay for).